ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Enables or disables checking the column order when inserting data.

-We recommend disabling check, if you are sure that the column order of the input data is the same as in the target table.
-It increases ClickHouse performance.
+To improve ClickHouse performance, we recommend disabling this check if you are sure that the column order of the input data is the same as in the target table.

 Supported formats: [CSVWithNames](../../interfaces/formats.md#csvwithnames), [TabSeparatedWithNames](../../interfaces/formats.md#tabseparatedwithnames).